chloeyeo/AeroPowerPro-Renewable-Power-Forecasts/README.md

-# School of Maths & Stats - Renewable power forecasts
+# Renewable power forecasts (for school of maths and stats)

 ## Full Title